-Figure 4-3 depicts the Part 77 airspace surfaces for the Airport as shown in the ALP.
+Figure 4-3 depicts the FAR Part 77 airspace surfaces for Santa Ynez Valley Airport based on the May 2011 ALP.
 Part 77 airspace surfaces reflect areas around airports determined by FAA regulations that should be protected from obstructions and visual impacts that may interfere with the safe operation of aircraft (14 CFR Part 77.)
 More information on Part 77 surfaces can be found in Appendix B.